 In the report Exploring the Value of Emotion-Driven Engagement, Deloitte found that making intelligent platforms recognize and use emotional data at scale is one of the biggest and most important opportunities for companies to stay competitive in the long-term.
 This way, humanization of digital systems by means of AI-powered sentiment analysis of unified data allows for delivering experiences that customers perceive as real connections.

-Machine learning-powered recommendation systems are still one of the most popular and efficient uses of AI.
+Machine learning-powered recommendation software is still one of the most popular and efficient uses of AI.
 While it allows web stores to cross-sell and upsell, this widespread implementation of machine learning in ecommerce helps customers find what they look for much faster, without devoting hours to endless scrolling, as well as prevents them from abandoning the page when they can’t find the needed product.

 Web stores need to make use of recommendation engines fit for a dynamic environment, to deliver recommendations based on search history and generate new recommendations based on clicks, thus learning to serve relevant recommendations even to new users.